woodenworks/project-kraken/monsters/aberrations/Swarm of Gloom Moths.md

 ***Razorswarm.*** When a creature starts its turn inside the swarm, it suffers 1d4+2 slashing damage.

-***Shapes in the Dark.*** While in darkness, the swarm gains advantage on Stealth (Dexterity) checks.
-Any time the swarm damages a creature that is in darkness, it deals an extra 1d4 psychic damage.
-The area of the swarm is considered heavily obscured while it has more than half its hit points remaining.
+***Night Terror.*** While in darkness, the swarm gains advantage on Stealth (Dexterity) checks.
+Additionally, the area occupied by the swarm is considered heavily obscured while it has more than half its hit points remaining.
 Otherwise, it is lightly obscured.

+***Shapes in the Dark.*** When the swarm damages a creature that cannot see, either due to the area being dark, heavily obscured, or if the creature is suffering the blindness condition, that creature takes 1d4 psychic damage.

 ### Actions
 ***Multiattack.*** The swarm makes one Slicing Wings attack for every 30 Hit Points it has (rounded up), each against a different target within its area.
-It also uses its {placeholder action} if available.
+It also uses its Mesmerizing Wings if available.

-***Mesmerizing Wings.*** A creature within the swarm must succeed on a DC 14 Charisma Saving Throw or the next attack it makes against the swarm also damages another creature inside the swarm.
+***Mesmerizing Wings.
+[Recharge 5-6]*** One creature within the swarm must make a DC 14 Charisma Saving Throw.
+On a failure, the first time it makes an attack roll before the swarm's next turn, the damage is also applied to one of its allies within the swarm.

-***Slicing Wings.*** *Melee Weapon Attack:* +3 to hit, reach 5ft., one target. *Hit* 5 (1d6 + 2)
+***Slicing Wings.*** *Melee Weapon Attack:* +6 to hit, one target within the swarm's area. *Hit* 5 (1d6 + 2)

 ### Bonus Actions
 ***Smothering Gloom.*** The swarm extinguishes each source of light inside it, except for open flames or light sources created with a spell slot of third level or higher.

 ### Reactions
-***Fight the Light.*** When a creature creates a light source on its space within the swarm, the swarm may make a Slicing Wings attack against that creature.
+***Fight the Light.*** When a creature within the swarm's area creates a light source on its space, the swarm may make a Slicing Wings attack against that creature.